 Figure 8: Drawing the first arc of the hyperbola

-- Now, drag the cursor towards the bottom-left side of the slide, towards the point where the vertical line (same line where the starting point was established) intersects the last horizontal guide, to create an arc, as shown in Figure 9.
+- Now, drag the cursor towards the bottom-left side of the slide, towards the point where the vertical line (the same line where the starting point was established) intersects the last horizontal guide, to create an arc, as shown in Figure 9.

 Figure 9: First arc of the hyperbola drawn